agnivo99/MCMC-Codes/README.md

 * Adaptive covariance can substantially improve sampling efficiency for correlated and anisotropic unimodal posteriors.
 * Adaptive covariance does not eliminate the limitations of local random-walk proposals.
 * Strong multimodality can result in chains becoming trapped in individual modes.
-* Nonlinear posterior geometries, such as the banana distribution, cannot be fully represented by a single covariance matrix.
+* Nonlinear posterior geometries, such as the banana distribution, cannot be fully represented by a single covariance matrix.(See Example 4)
-* Funnel-shaped posteriors can be difficult because the appropriate proposal scale varies throughout parameter space.
+* Funnel-shaped posteriors can be difficult because the appropriate proposal scale varies throughout parameter space.(See Example 5)
 * Heavy-tailed distributions may require longer chains to characterize the tails accurately.
+(See Example 6)
 * Multiple independent chains should be used whenever computationally feasible.
 * Posterior diagnostics should be interpreted collectively rather than relying on any single convergence metric.